matuteiglesias/journal/content/Teaching/2023-05-15_Developed_Comprehensive_Curriculum_for_Intro_to_Co.md

 - Proposed a thematic structure for the course, including chapters on fundamentals, program analysis, data interaction, application development, and advanced programming concepts.
 - Reflected on and finalized a four-chapter structure covering software development and [[AI]] applications.
 - Detailed Chapter 2 focusing on computer architecture and operating systems, including hardware components and their relationship with operating systems.
-- Discussed data structures used in web development, emphasizing their importance for data efficiency and manipulation.
+- Discussed data structures used in [[web development]], emphasizing their importance for data efficiency and manipulation.
 - Reorganized content into coherent chapters on computer science fundamentals and control structures.
-- Provided a detailed framework for [[AI]], covering machine learning, natural language processing, computer vision, and ethical considerations.
+- Provided a detailed framework for [[AI]], covering [[machine learning]], natural language processing, computer vision, and ethical considerations.
 - Expanded course descriptions to provide students with a solid foundation in programming and computational thinking.

 ### Achievements